15 Content Promotion Strategies That Work in 2023

 A value exchange partnership with bloggers is another excellent content promotion tactic.
 You can reach out to bloggers in your niche to establish value-driven relationships where you ask them for a backlink and offer them something in return, like a social media feature.

-A cold email is the perfect way to connect with these bloggers and pitch your offer.
-Personalize this email by referencing a latest accomplishment they’ve had or a detail you find interesting.
+A cold email is the accepted way to connect with these bloggers and pitch your offer.
+Personalize the email by referencing a recent accomplishment they’ve had or a detail about their work that you find interesting.

-Keep the email more centered to them instead of you and focus on how they can benefit from your offer.
-More importantly, remember to use a verified email to increase your email deliverability.
+Keep the email centered on them instead of you and focus on how they can benefit from your offer.
+Make sure to use a verified email to increase your email deliverability.

 This value exchange can get you more backlinks for your content – the more referring domains, the higher your domain authority.
 So, build such blogger partnerships to promote content as soon as you hit publish.